 Summit for Stem Cell is a 501(c)(3) volunteer organization that works to fund research to treat the debilitating effects of Parkinson's disease.
 This extraordinary research project utilizes induced pluripotent stem cells to develop a patient specific (non-embryonic) stem cell therapy created from a patient's skin cells which are transformed into dopamine-producing neurons.
 The very thing a Parkinson's patient needs and a DNA match.

-Summit for Stem Cell is a unique collaborative effort between patients, clinicians, scientists, volunteers, and patient advocates, the community at large in cooperation with The Scripps Research Institute and Scripps Clinic.
-Summit for Stem Cell is a non-profit organization that exists solely to fund and support our research project.
-Summit is working towards raising $8.3 million to attain FDA approval and make this treatment available to patients to eliminate the symptoms of Parkinson’s disease.
+Summit for Stem Cell is a unique collaborative effort between patients, clinicians, scientists, volunteers, patient advocates, and the community at large in cooperation with The Scripps Research Institute and Scripps Clinic.
+Summit for Stem Cell is a non-profit organization that exists solely to fund and support this research project.
+Summit is working towards raising $4.5 million to attain FDA approval and make this treatment available to patients to eliminate the symptoms of Parkinson’s disease.